zvada/technology/docs/documentation/style-guide.md

 Meta
 ----

+- Run a spellchecker to catch any obvious spelling mistakes.
+- Use official capitalizations when referring to titles (i.e., HTTPS, HTCondor)
-Wherever possible, prose should be limited to 120 characters wide.
+- Wherever possible, prose should be limited to 120 characters wide but do not break links up between lines.
   In addition, using one line for each sentence is recommended since it makes update diffs easier to review.

 Headings
 --------